 Unfortunately this is not really what I am looking for.
 I would like a very simple logo using symbols related to what I suggested - a mouth and money.
 I would also like for you to use the color I mentioned - a saturated lime or bright green color.
 Thank you!

 About 20 minutes later I got another sample.
-I gotta hand it to the guy, he was fast.
-But his speed was undoubtedly enhanced by the fact that he too was swiping images that I later found via Google Image search.
+His speed was undoubtedly enhanced by the fact that, he too, used images easily found in a Google Image search.

-After 7 editing rounds with Guy#2 in which I continued to ask for something simpler, and provided him with 5 more sample images that I liked, I ended up with this:
+After seven rounds with Guy#2, in which I repeatedly asked for something simpler, and provided him with 5 more sample images, I ended up with this:

 Rating: 5 Stars